 Overall, we see that:

-- Relationships, such as love, family, and friends define a sense of happiness on a deep level
+1. Relationships, such as love, family, and friends, define a sense of happiness on a deep level.

-- Accomplishments, such as desires for glory, prestige, and superpowers are glorified as the ultimate goal of happiness in our modern society, but often (such as in the case of Dr. Strange) they are not enough to give us the ultimate happiness.
+2. Accomplishments, such as desires for glory, prestige, and superpowers, are glorified as the ultimate goal of happiness in our modern society, but often (such as in the case of Dr. Strange) they are not enough to give us the ultimate happiness.

-- Sense of purpose drives our lives (such as it does all characters in the Marvel Universe), but again, it is not enough to make someone happy.
+3. A sense of purpose, drives our lives (such as it does all characters in the Marvel Universe), but again, it is not enough to make someone happy.

-Lastly, let me ask you, the reader: “Are you happy?”
-Chances are that you are not as happy as you want to be, just because who is happy in this economy?
-Yet, my message is consistent: you can be happy no matter who you are and where or when you live.
-Just learn our Optimal Happiness formula and become the happiest version of yourself.
+As such, I ask you, the reader: “Are you happy?”
+Chances are that your life is not as content as you would like it to be, due to the state of the economy.
+But my message remains consistent: you can still find joy and contentment, no matter who you are or where you live.
+All you have to do is learn our Optimal Happiness formula and strive to become the happiest version of yourself.
 By following this formula, you can take charge of your own life and achieve unprecedented levels of happiness.